 - Scroll down to Network Setup -> Network Address Server Settings (DCHP) and enter your new DNS settings in the Static DNS 1 and Static DNS 2 fields.
 In the Static DNS 3 field you can enter another DNS address of your choice, use 0.0.0.0 (fallback to your ISP DNS), or 10.0.0.0 (a non-usable IP if you don't want to use any other servers).

 You can change the DNS settings for just about every internet capable device, including smart TV’s, games consoles, streaming devices and IoT gizmos.
 Although this guide is intended to be “complete”, I think it fair to say that there are far too many such devices to cover here.

 What SSL is to HTTP traffic (turning it into encrypted HTTPS traffic), DNSCrypt is to DNS traffic.
 Unfortunately, DNS was not built with security in mind, and it is vulnerable to a number of attacks, the most important of which is a “man-in-the-middle” attack known as DNS spoofing (or DNS cache poisoning), where the attacker intercepts and redirects a DNS request.

 This could, for example, be used to redirect a legitimate request for a banking service to a “spoof” website designed to collect the account details and passwords for unsuspecting victims.
 The open source DNSCrypt protocol solves this problem by encrypting your DNS requests, and authenticating communications between your device and the DNS server.

 DNSCrypt is available for most platforms (mobile devices must be rooted/jailbroken), but does require support from your chosen DNS server.
-A list of such servers is available here, which includes many OpenNIC options.

 Note that DNSCrypt is not required if using a VPN, as all DNS requests should be sent through the encrypted VPN tunnel direct to your VPN provider’s DNS servers.